For men, when we talk about desired physical characteristics, flexibility falls down the priority list.

 - Alternate sides and do at least 10 on each side.
 Again making sure that your shoulders are aligned properly and that you don’t drop your hips.

 Doing this correctly is a good way to exercise those muscles while improving the stability of your shoulders, core, and obliques.

 Flexible Workout for Men #4: Lightweight Kettlebell Swings

-There are Advantages to a kettlebell that we caver in a separate article.
+There are advantages to a kettlebell that we cover in a separate article.
 Check that out here.

 Since the movement involves the whole body, it will reveal limitations in several areas, together with the ankles, knees, hips, and shoulder joints.

 Look for signs of weakness, fatigue.
 Obviously, if there is any sharp pain particularly in your back and shoulders, stop and report it to your doctor (because there shouldn’t be).

 - Set up in a squat position with the weight or kettlebell (preferably lighter) right in front of you.

 - Keep your legs slightly further than shoulder-width apart and don’t round your back.